rodrigocarvajal/biodataclub/meetings/december_2019/Project_descriptions.md

 **Programming background:** The participant needs to master the language they choose to use.
 Prior experience of matrix operations using BLAS, Numpy or GSL would also be beneficial.

-## Dynamic web visualization tool (Team Lead: Guillermo Gonzalez-Calderon)
+## Extended Heatmaps (Team Lead: Jordan Creed)

-Create a web application that connects to a server’s API, accesses JSON data, and creates charts with the options such as selecting columns/variables, switching axes, and specifying variables for aggregating data
+Many genomic annotations, such as LD and Hi-C are visualized as heatmaps, however current heatmaps only allow for one type of measurement to be plotted in a heatmap.
+This project would extend current heatmap visualization options in R by creating 3-D heatmaps and allowing users to plot different annotations along the same x-axis.

-**Technical specifications:** The front-end should be a JavaScript-based framework.
+**Technical specifications:** This project will primarily use R and R packages such as the tidyverse and rayshader.

-**Impact:** The final product should generate graphs/charts from any server that provides API’s endpoints with data to create reports.
+**Impact:** This project will provide an extension of current heatmap visualization in R and will be made available through GitHub.

-**Number of participants:** The project would require 1 to 2 people.
+**Number of participants:** This project would require at least 3 people including a person working on: combining matrices, and creating static and 3-D visuals.

-**Programming background:** Familiarity with JavaScript.
+**Programming background:** Knowledge of R package creation and current heatmap packages would be beneficial.

 ## Extending MoffittFunctions (Team Lead: Jose Laborde)